idaholab/moose/modules/doc/content/help/faq/conda_issues.md

 ## Conda Issues id=condaissues

 Conda issues can be the root cause for just about any issue on this page.
-Scroll through this section, for what may look familiar, and follow those instructions:
+Scroll through this section for what may look familiar, and follow those instructions:

 - #### 404 error, The channel is not accessible or is invalid.